AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Finding a foodplace: `find`

+Craving for something you've had, or need a quick refresh on a foodplace you've visited before?<br>
-Lets you find existing foodplaces whose name, phone, email, address, note, rating, or tags contain any of the given keywords!
+Let BiteBuddy help you find foodplaces whose name, phone, email, address, note, rating, or tags contain any of the given keywords!

 Format: `find KEYWORD [MORE_KEYWORDS]... [t/TAG [MORE_TAGS]...] [c/CUISINE] [r/RATING]`